 Content knowledge is not enough: Research indicates that highly intelligent and educated people tend to have an “expert blind spot“ which hampers them in recognizing how difficult it is for a novice to understand the fundamental principles of their area of expertise.
-GSIs, who are still at a level of “conscious competence,” may be able to sympathize with undergraduates’ learning challenges in the discipline more readily; faculty, who are at a level of “unconscious competence” may need to work harder to remember the conceptual challenges undergraduates face.
+GSIs who are still at a level of “conscious competence” may be able to sympathize with undergraduates’ learning challenges in the discipline more readily; faculty, who more often operate at a level of “unconscious competence,” may need to work harder to remember the conceptual challenges undergraduates face.

 Mobilize student curiosity: Research shows curiosity and fright are the two primary mechanisms by which the brain is prompted to learn and remember information.
 Frightening our students would not be ethical, of course; it would also tend to restrict brain activity to the stress response.
 However, we can, and must, capitalize on the power of curiosity to promote robust learning.

 Teaching skills versus teaching knowledge: In order to teach skills, instructors need to tutor and coach their students, give immediate corrections and refinements, and encourage students to practice the skills repeatedly until they are automatic.
 Teaching knowledge, however, is different.
-The best way for students to learn knowledge is for them to do “rehearsal teaching,” that is trying to explain the concepts themselves.
+The best way for students to learn knowledge is for them to do “rehearsal teaching”; that is, for them to try to explain the concepts themselves.
 Stabilizing knowledge in the long-term memory happens by repeating the content with some differences each time.
 Thus, effective teachers are flexible and present content in many different ways.
-If we only present content once, or we are only capable of presenting it in one way, then our students tend to simply memorize the information, rather than developing a detailed critical understanding of it.
+If we only present content once, or we are only capable of presenting it in one way, then our students tend to simply memorize the information rather than developing a detailed critical understanding of it.
 Memorizing often leads to misconceptions, so we should aim for our content to be “memorable” rather than ”memorizable.”

 Tap into prior knowledge: Students usually have both prior knowledge and misconceptions that influence their ability to learn new information in any given context, including a college course.
 Research shows that it can be extremely difficult to address student misconceptions of basic scientific principles, writing objectives, or philosophical ideas.
 Instructors should devote time and resources to ascertaining the state of students’ prior knowledge, connecting new knowledge to old, and helping students identify and correct misconceptions.

-Leach, Linda and Nick Zepke.
+Leach, Linda and Nick Zepke (April 2011).
 “Engaging Students in Learning: A Review of a Conceptual Organiser.”
-Higher Education Research and Development 30.2 (April 2011): 193–204.
+Higher Education Research and Development 30.2: 193–204.

-McCune, Velda and Noel Entwistle.
+McCune, Velda and Noel Entwistle (June 2011).
 “Cultivating the Disposition to Understand in 21st Century University Education.”
-Learning and Individual Differences 21.3 (June 2011): 303–310.
+Learning and Individual Differences 21.3: 303–10.

-Medina, John.
-Brain Rules: 12 Principles for Surviving and Thriving at Work, Home and School (Pear Press, 2008).
+Medina, John (2008).
+Brain Rules: 12 Principles for Surviving and Thriving at Work, Home and School (Pear Press).